Sleeped32/BrookesSem2/Foundations of Business/Sample.md

 Porter's five forces model gives a framework to understand the completive forces within an industry.
 Also, the model evaluates the effect of the forces and how they can change the division of economic value among industries

 The industry H&M are pursing is the cycling industry
 	The threat of new entry is moderate due to the increase amount of riders.
 The increase in demand would lead to an increase in firms entering the market.
 There is also a moderate force due of riviualy with large retailers having a large amount of the industry.
-Even with the bigger companies like Amazon buying second hand is
+Even with the bigger companies like Amazon buying second hand from pris still very populator